HsiangHung/Machine_Learning_Note/Clustering/K-means/README.md

 ![business_purpose](images/kmeans_purpose.png)

+NOTE, recently, the study [[Samuele Mazzanti]][Are You Still Using the Elbow Method?] shows elbow method using inertia, which is a score of the goodness of fit of clusters, is not reliable.
+There are other metrics:

+* Calinski-Harabasz
+* Davies-Bouldin
+* Silhouette
+* BIC

 ### Evaluating the cluster quality

 see [[Azika Amelia]][K-Means Clustering: From A to Z] and [[Pulkit Sharma]][The Most Comprehensive Guide to K-Means Clustering You’ll Ever Need]